Fish Creek West Sanitary Trunk

 No. As with all City of Calgary projects, careful consideration of the natural environment will be of utmost importance, as will adherence to all environmental standards and regulations.
 Alignment of this trunk has been designed to run along the existing Road and Utility Rights-of-Way, which are primarily designated for roads and/or replacing, repairing or upgrading utility infrastructure.

 Removing tree is always a last resort.
 However, tree removal is necessary to complete this important infrastructure upgrade to your community.

 In addition to tree removal, shrubbery will need to be removed.
 The City will replace the trees as appropriate upon project completion.

 Tree compensation is based on the value of the impacted trees, which is determined by considering the health, size, species and location of the tree using standard international methods.
 Replacement trees are planted in the closest suitable location to replace the impacted trees.

 The City works closely with our regional customers regarding water and wastewater Master Servicing Agreements.

-- We continue to work with major stakeholders to ensure clear understand of the scope of work required.
+- We continue to work with residents and interested parties to ensure a clear understanding of the scope of work required.

 - We have consulted with Tsuut’ina Nation on various matters relating to this project.

-- We commit to providing timely project updates to stakeholders and citizens as we complete this important work for Calgarians.
+- We commit to providing timely project updates as we complete this important work for Calgarians.